slviajero/tinybasic/README.md

 Target machines and compilation:

 No makefile or headers are provided.
 All is in one C file, function definitions are in a initial section in the code.
 On Mac und Linux the definition #undef ARDUINO has to be used.
 With this putchar and getchar are the only functions in the standard library for input and output. #define ARDUINO replaces these functions with Serial.write and Serial.read for the arduino.
 The code can be directly compiled in the arduino ide with the build in C++ compiler.
 The standard serial library costs 180 bytes RAM and 1 kB of flash memory.
 It is the single biggest library on an arduino.
-Current arduino code size is 8 kB, memory demand is 1.2 kB for a 512 byte basic memory executable.
+Current arduino code size is 8 kB, memory demand is 1.2 kB for a 512 byte basic memory.
 My test system is a Arduino Uno, 16 kB flash, 2 kB memory.

 Interpreter architecture: